Phalanx (comics): Phalanx on Earth

 The rest of these young mutants went on to become the core of Generation X, tutored by Banshee and Emma Frost.
 Meanwhile, the other mutant teams found a group of Phalanx attempting to follow their genetic instruction to construct a Babel Spire to contact the Technarchy.
 Douglock led a small team consisting of Forge, Wolfsbane and Cannonball in destroying the spire.
-Cyclops' group assaulted the core Phalanx base on Mount Everest, where the X-Men were held.
-They were covertly assisted by Lang having realised the Phalanx had grown beyond his ability to manipulate and were threatening the general human population.
-The smaller Phalanx nests around the world were destroyed as a result of this confrontation.
+Cyclops' group, covertly assisted by Lang, assault the core Phalanx base on Mount Everest to rescue the X-Men.